Hair Growth Hacks

 Whether we realize it or not, hair is an important part of most people’s identities.
 Hair can influence our self-esteem, boost our confidence, or conversely, leave us feeling insecure.
 As a natural brunette, I spent most of my teen years dying my hair different shades of brown and black because I thought it was “cool.”
 In my late 20’s, I thought I needed to reinvent myself and subsequently decided to become a blonde.
 While I loved how it made me look and feel, bleaching my hair for years resulted in the destruction of my once luscious locks.

 About 2 years ago, while enrolled at the Institute of Integrative Nutrition getting my Health Coaching certificate, I took a course on brain health.
 I found myself questioning why I was 1) choosing to spend hours inside hair salons filled with toxic fumes that made me feel sick 2) spend hundreds of dollars a year to dye my hair a different shade 3) put a highly toxic chemical on my scalp (very close to my brain) and 4) destroy the health of my hair in the process.
 As you can imagine, it took me about 30 seconds to make the decision to stop dying my hair and embrace my inner brunette.
 And so the journey to restore the health of my hair began.
 It’s taken about two years of research and using myself as a guinea pig, but my hair is finally starting to grow back, stronger and healthier than ever.
-Below, I share three things that have worked for me, ranging from my favorite supplement to cheaper, holistic remedies you can make right at home.
-Although I am a fan of all three methods independently, combining them has proven to be an unstoppable formula for me.
+Below, I share a few things that have worked for me, ranging from my favorite supplement to cheaper, holistic remedies you can make right at home.
+Although I am a fan of all of these methods independently, combining them has proven to be an unstoppable formula.
 My hope is that it will be for you, too.

 A Note on Hair Loss